 Not all training center follows the same criteria, but most of the courses offer

 An electrician is made aware of the legislation, Health and Safety, The Building Regulations, Approved Document P, and more.

 Design & Main Position

-The individual is taught about the design of the circuit, selection of the right material, and installation process.
+The individual is taught about the design of the circuit, the selection of the right material, and the installation process.
 He is also enlightened about the domestic wiring system, Location, Supply systems, Earthing and Bonding, Labelling, and more.